codcod/go-repos/docs/13_phase5_migration_guide.md

-# Phase 5 Migration Guide
+# Migration Reference Guide

 ## Overview

-Phase 5 "Migration" implements the final step of the modular architecture migration, providing tools and processes for gradual cutover from legacy to modular systems while maintaining backward compatibility.
+This reference guide documents the migration features implemented in the modular architecture.
+These features provide tools and processes for configuration migration, feature flag control, and backward compatibility.

+**Note**: The migration is complete and the system is production-ready.
+This guide serves as reference documentation for the migration features that remain available for ongoing configuration management.

-## Key Features Implemented
+## Key Features Available

 ### 1. Feature Flags System